wp-plugins/debian-sidebar-lite/readme.txt

 Debian sidebar lite is made to promote Debian.

 This plugin is lite version of [Debian sidebar](http://wordpress.org/plugins/debian-sidebar/) without javascript just php, xhtml and css.
+(Parts of code from [Social sidebar](http://wordpress.org/plugins/social-sidebar) and logo from [Ubuntu pictogram](http://design.ubuntu.com/assets/pictograms) are used for make Debian sidebar.)

 Plugin add Debian media buttons to the right side of your website with style and ease.

 How Debian sidebar lite looks see at [ZPop](http://zpop.site90.net/blog/debian-sidebar-lite) blog.

-On serbian at [Zeljko Popivoda](http://zeljko.popivoda.com/debian-sidebar-lite-wordpress-plugin) blog plugin page.
+In serbian at [Željko Popivoda](http://zeljko.popivoda.com/debian-sidebar-lite-wordpress-plugin) blog plugin page.

 My other plugins: